-The best communications channels for a message that addresses misinformation are the platforms on which the rumor is spreading.
+The best communications channels for a message that addresses rumors are the platforms on which they are spreading.
 Prioritize these channels by how accessible messages will be to targeted audiences and how they will maximize message reach.
 For example, if a rumor is spreading on social media and mostly affecting underinsured groups, don't prioritize disseminating messages through brochures and posters in doctors' offices where the intended audience might not see them.
-Add other channels-like social media, in-person engagements, and traditional and digital media-to your priority list based on the channels' popularity, user-friendliness, and trustworthiness, as shown in Table 5.
+Add other channels-like social media, inperson engagements, and traditional and digital media-to your priority list based on the channels' popularity, user-friendliness, and trustworthiness, as shown in Table 5.

 Table 5.
-Comparison of common channels used to disseminate anti-misinformation messages
+Comparison of common channels used to disseminate messages

-In-person activities Social media Traditional & digital media Benefits ✓ Connect with the public in a more targeted and intimate way. ✓ Work through trusted partners for better impact. ✓ Help build long-term trust. ✓ Distribute fact sheets and flyers at community events and other meetings, which can prompt useful discussions.3 ✓ Appendix A: Checklist to Improve Trust ✓ Less expensive. ✓ Personal, rapid way to connect with the public.
-56 ✓ Use content calendars and social media management tools.
-57 ✓ Easy to post text, graphics, videos, and external links. ✓ Allows for dynamic and interactive features, discussions, and livestreams. ^{57,58} ✓ Easy to access and assess analytics.
-59 ✓ CARE USA: Using Social Media to Drive Public Health Outcomes FrameWorks: Social Media Message Templates ✓ Community Tool Box: Implementing Social Marketing √ Reaches broad audiences. √ Can use efficient talking points when convening media partners.57 √ Ability to explore rumors in more depth. √ Webpages can be engaging.57 √ Lots of options, such as print, radio, podcasts, and local TV.60 △ Article: Podcasting as a Tool for Crisis Communications ← CDC: Health Communication Playbook: Media Communications Drawbacks Time-consuming and possibly costly to organize.
+In-person activities Social media Traditional & digital media Benefits ✓ Connect with the public in a more targeted and intimate way. ✓ Work through trusted partners for better impact. ✓ Help build long-term trust. ✓ Distribute fact sheets and flyers at community events and other meetings, which can prompt useful discussions.3 ✓ Appendix A: Checklist to Build Trust, Improve Public Health Communication, and Anticipate Rumors During Public Health Emergencies ✓ Less expensive. ✓ Personal, rapid way to connect with the public. ✓ Use content calendars and social media management tools. ✓ Easy to post text, graphics, videos, and external links. ✓ Allows for dynamic and interactive features, discussions, and livestreams. ✓ Easy to access and assess analytics. ✓ CARE USA: Can Non-Profits Use Social Media to Promote Public Health?
+NACCHO: Social Media Toolkit ✓ Community Tool Box: Implementing Social Marketing √ Reaches broad audiences. √ Can use efficient talking points when convening media partners. √ Ability to explore rumors in more depth. √ Webpages can be engaging. √ Lots of options, such as print, radio, podcasts, and local TV. △ Article: Podcasting as a Tool for Crisis Communications ← CDC: Health Communication Playbook: Media Communications Drawbacks Time-consuming and possibly costly to organize.
 Require some relationships to exist before a rumor emerges.
-Slower process for addressing misinformation, which often changes quickly.
-Accidental misinformation spreads and amplifies rapidly.
+Slower process for addressing misleading claims, which often changes quickly.
+Accidentally inaccurate content spreads and amplifies rapidly.
 Risk of trolling and harassment if sharing messages about controversial issues.
 Message visibility depends on the platform's algorithms.
 Audience may lack digital access.
 Platforms have different audiences.
 Perceived biases of some news media outlets can be a barrier for uptake of messages.
 Requires more permissions and partnership with media outlets.